HOA Management Company: How to Select the Best Partner

 This may, at times, involve having heated or passionate discussions and debates.
 However, once the vote is taken and the majority rules, you should attempt to put personal differences aside and move forward.
 Most importantly, always be respectful of fellow Board members and those in attendance at the meeting.

-Dealing with Conflicts during Meetings
+Dealing with Conflicts during an HOA Meeting

 To eliminate or minimize conflicts during meetings, be proactive.
 Set the ground rules for the meeting early on, such as that a speaker must be recognized by the chair of the meeting before speaking, the chair may limit the amount of time of those wishing to speak, the number of times they may speak, etc. Put those ground rules in writing and distribute/review them at the beginning of the meeting.